su0315/discourse_context_mt/README.md

 Updated at Jan 17th

-To run the model with
+To run the model with English-Japanese, BSD dataset and the context size 1,

-source language: English
-target language: Japanese
-dataset: BSD dataset
-context siaze: 1

-Run the script below in the discourse_context_mt directory
+run the script below in the discourse_context_mt directory

 ```
 python main.py -s en -t ja -p '../discourse_context_mt/data/BSD-master/' -c 1